gallnt/stat-inference/README.md

 # stat-inference
-This repo is dedicated for the answers to the exercises in Statistical Inference Second Edition written by Casella & Berger.
-Please point out for mistakes!
+Dedicated for the answer to every question for _Statistical Inference Second Edition_ by Casella and Berger.
+Please point out for any mistakes!